 - Days 4-7: Lawn will continue to grow and establish itself.
 You may see some browning around the edges of the pieces, but this is normal.

-- Weeks 2-4: Sod should be fully rooted and ready for regular maintenance.
+- Weeks 2-4: The grass should be fully rooted and ready for regular maintenance.

 Fall Sod Establishment

-Although you may not consider it to be an ideal time to start a new lawn, fall is often considered to be the best season for planting sod.
+Although you may not consider it an ideal time to start a new lawn, fall is often considered the best season for planting sod.
 Mild weather and ample rainfall help turfgrass, giving your new property a head start for next spring.

 If you live in a southern state or an area with hot summers, you can plant turfgrass later into fall and winter months.
 Warm-season grasses

-If you live in a northern state, you should try to get your grass installed in early fall before freezing temperatures set in.
+People who live in northern states should try to get their grass installed in early fall before freezing temperatures set in.
 Choosing the best timeframe gives your turf grass the best chance to survive and thrive.
 Cool season grasses